bfxdev/OBS/Scripting-Tutorial-Halftone-Filter.md

 ### Bitmap-based dithering with seamless patterns

-The naive algorithm we use is actually a form of [ordered dithering](https://en.wikipedia.org/wiki/Ordered_dithering) that typically relies on a "Bayer matrix" added continuously as a tile on the picture.
+The naive algorithm we use is actually a form of [ordered dithering](https://en.wikipedia.org/wiki/Ordered_dithering), that typically relies on a "Bayer matrix" tiled over the picture, where each number from the matrix is added to the color of the related pixel, and the closest color is determined.
+In average, the mix of neighbor color dots reproduces the original color.
+Note that we keep this simple algorithm, while [other algorithms for dithering with an arbitrary palette](https://bisqwit.iki.fi/story/howto/dither/jy) exist.

 In its mathematical form, a Bayer matrix contain levels between 0 and 1 distributed over the matrix area.
 Bayer matrices can be represented as well as bitmap images with gray scales, like in this [repository of Bayer PNG textures](https://github.com/tromero/BayerMatrix/tree/master/images).